Research Associate Professor

 Dr. Darnell has recently applied a new technique to study FMRP’s role in normal neurological function.
 The technique, called high throughput sequencing cross-linking immunoprecipitation (HITS-CLIP), provides an unbiased snapshot of where FMRP binds to RNA across the entire genome in living cells.
 Using HITS-CLIP, Dr. Darnell discovered that FMRP binds to messenger RNAs encoding many important synaptic proteins.
 She developed a unique translation assay designed to preserve endogenous FMRP-RNA interactions from the brain and showed that FMRP inhibits the translation of these same messenger RNAs by stalling ribosomes.

 Dr. Darnell is now extending these studies to FMRP-RNA interactions in single cell types using a new mouse in which FMRP can be conditionally tagged for HITS-CLIP experiments.
-The work is furthering an understanding of how FMRP regulates messenger RNA translation important for normal synaptic function and opening new avenues for therapy based on a deeper understanding of FMRP’s function.
+The work is furthering an understanding of how FMRP regulates messenger RNA translation important for normal synaptic function and is opening new avenues for therapy based on a deeper understanding of FMRP’s function.